JonathanWilbur/mueller-report/volume1.md

 was a term that Burt created for Aven's effort to help establish a communications channel between Russia and the Trump team, which he used in light of the sensitivities surrounding what Aven was requesting, especially in light of the recent attention to Russia's influence in the U.S. presidential election.
-1182 according to Burt, his repo rt that there was " interest " in a communications channel reflected Simes's views, not necessarily those of the transition Team, and in any event, Burt acknowledged that he added some "hype" to that sentence to make it sound like there was more interest from the transition Team than may have actually existed.
+1182 according to Burt, his report that there was "interest" in a communications channel reflected Simes's views, not necessarily those of the transition Team, and in any event, Burt acknowledged that he added some "hype" to that sentence to make it sound like there was more interest from the transition Team than may have actually existed.
 1183